 Fredericks wanted to portray Christ in a peaceful way.
 It was his dream to “give the face an expression of great peace and strength and offer encouragement to everyone who viewed the Cross”.
 Christ is symbolized just at the moment when He commends Himself to His Father.
 The sculptor received special permission from the Vatican to omit the crown of thorns and the wound on Jesus’ side.

 In 1992 because of damage to the crucifix caused by weathering and pollution, it was decided to clean the corpus.
 The Jensen Foundation for Art Conservation spent several weeks cleaning the corrosion from the bronze figure.
 It was then lacquered and waxed.
 Fredericks requested that the Cross be painted in a light tan tone to emphasize the bronze corpus.
-The corpus is waxed by volunteers every two years.
+The corpus is waxed every two years.